soabase/soabase-halva/halva/src/main/java/io/soabase/halva/comprehension/README.md

 The full list of methods that `For` supports is:

-* `<T, R> For forComp(Any<T> any, Supplier<Iterable<? extends R>> stream)` - the any is a variable that will hold the result of one iteration of the given iterable. i.e. the given iterable is iterated over storing the result each time into the supplied variable.
+* `<T, R> For forComp(AnyVal<T> any, Supplier<Iterable<? extends R>> stream)` - the any is a variable that will hold the result of one iteration of the given iterable. i.e. the given iterable is iterated over storing the result each time into the supplied variable.
 * `For filter(SimplePredicate test)` - adds a filter to the comprehension.
 The items flowing through the stream only continue to the next step if they pass the predicate test.
 * `<T> For set(Runnable value)` - a simple method for setting variables at the current point in the execution.
 * `<T> List<T> yield(Supplier<T> yielder)` - causes the comprehension to execute.
 Each iteration of the various iterables will yield the value returned by the yielder lambda.